bcgov/nr-bcwat/charts/openshift/airflow/README.md

 To initialize viewing the logs within , a Persistent Volume and Storage Class MUST be initialized for the Persistent Volume Claim to be enabled.

-A secret must be created in the `cdd771-xxx` namespace titled `bcwat-airflow-metadata`.
+A secret must be created in the `cdd771-xxx` namespace titled `airflow-database-connection`.
 This holds a key value pair containing the connection information for the airflow metadata database.
+This value can be fetched from the `uri` key on the `bcwat-test-crunchy-pguser-airflow-metadata-admin` secret.

 This database is required for airflow, and will be populated via the migrate databases job that occurs during the helm upgrade.